 Obligation Criteria Justification Policy background Provision or payment of highway work T1.
 All development proposals will be assessed on their own merits in relation to the impact they have upon the highway network, against relevant Local Plan overarching transport policies and site-specific policies.
 There are no types of development which are exempt from necessary highway infrastructure obligations.
 Timing / triggers of provision or payment: T2.
-The developer is required to implement the agreed highway infrastructure works in such a way that the works can be adopted by the highway authorities once it has been agreed that they are built to an adoptable standard.
-In general, the developer is obliged to submit suitable detailed engineering drawings to the highway authorities prior to any commencement of the development on site, for the highway authorities' approval.
-T3.
-Unless otherwise agreed, before occupation of a development, the developer is usually Essex County Council (ECC) and National Highways as the highway authorities for Brentwood Borough area and are consulted on planning proposals that affect their highway network.
+The developer is required to implement the agreed highway infrastructure works in such a way that the works can be adopted by the Essex County Council (ECC) and National Highways as the highway authorities for Brentwood Borough area and are consulted on planning proposals that affect their highway network.
 They provide advice on the scope of obligations for highway infrastructure works where it is considered that there is a need to mitigate the impact of new development(s) on the highway network.
-Policy MG05: Developer Contributions Policy BE08 Strategic Transport Infrastructure Strategic Policy BE09: Sustainable Means of Travel and Walkable Streets Policy BE10: Sustainable Passenger Transport Policy BE11: Electric and Low Emission Vehicle Policy BE12: Mitigating the Transport Impacts of Development
+Policy MG05: Developer Contributions Policy BE08 Strategic Transport Infrastructure Strategic Policy BE09: Sustainable Means of Travel and Walkable Streets Policy BE10: Sustainable Passenger Transport